harshmriduhash/Consultant-AI/README.md

-# ElevateAI: AI-Powered Business Consultant
+# Consultant-AI: AI-Powered Business Consultant

-ElevateAI is an intelligent web application designed to provide businesses with AI-driven insights, advice, and analytics to improve their products, processes, and team dynamics.
+Consultant-AI is an intelligent web application designed to provide businesses with AI-driven insights, advice, and analytics to improve their products, processes, and team dynamics.

 ## Project Overview

-ElevateAI aims to empower businesses by offering:
+Consultant-AI aims to empower businesses by offering:

 - AI-powered consultation using advanced language models
 - Continuous learning about the user's business